shukriadams/whobrokethebuild/docs/dev.md

     cd ./src/Wbtb.Core.Web/frontend
     npm run build

+Install in-place C# libs with

+    cd ./src
+    sh ./setup-dependencies.sh

 To build the server

     cd ./src
     dotnet restore Wbtb.Core.Web
     dotnet build Wbtb.Core.Web

-In most cases, Wbtb will require a separate service, MessageQueue, to be started as a process.
+In most cases, Wbtb will require a separate service, MessageQueue, to be started as a process running in the background.

     cd ./src
     dotnet restore MessageQueue